-Mary Parke is a Policy Analyst at the Center for Law and Social Policy. strengthen marriages.
+This research has been cited as justification for recent public policy initiatives to promote and strengthen marriages.
 However, findings from the research are often oversimplified, leading to exaggeration by proponents of marriage initiatives and to skepticism from critics.
 While the increased risks faced by children raised without both parents are certainly reason for concern, the majority of children in single-parent families grow up without serious problems.
-In addition, there continues to be debate about how much of the disadvantages to children are attributable to poverty versus family structure, as well as about whether it is marriage itself that makes a difference or the type of people who get married.
+In addition, there continues to be debate about how much of the disadvantages to children are attributable